Lights for Illuminating Paintings

 • Balanced environments with varied artwork

-Multi systems are often used where curatorial intent requires nuance rather than uniform lighting.
+Multi systems are often used where curatorial intent requires nuance rather than uniform lighting, a common approach in gallery lighting for displaying paintings.

 Deluxe lighting for flagship and high-value paintings